6 Family-Friendly Ways To Enjoy The Durham Holiday Season

 Posted By Discover Durham Staff on Nov 19, 2018

-See American Tobacco Campus in all its glowing glory on November 30 when the historic district and Lucky Strike Tower are draped in lights.
+See American Tobacco Campus in all its glowing glory when the historic district and Lucky Strike Tower are draped in lights.
 Bundle up, bring a blanket, or plan to stroll beneath the string lights to take in the sights.
-You can also spend the day at Northgate mall for a holiday event calendar activity November 20–December 24.
-Plenty of activities are planned: breakfast with Mrs. Claus, Santa selfies, a polar express train, elf on the shelf contest, and a Trosa tree lot will mean beautiful backdrops for holiday memories with loved ones.

 2. Catch the holiday spirit (and real snow!) at the Durham Holiday Parade and Fun Fest

-Find a spot along the Durham Holiday Parade route in Downtown Durham on December 8.
+Find a spot along the Durham Holiday Parade route in downtown Durham.
 Bands, vendors, local mascots, and Santa will make appearances as the highlights of the evening.
-Later, go to the American Tobacco Campus at 1pm for Fun Fest.
+Later, go to the American Tobacco Campus for Fun Fest.
 Delight in snow sledding, an arts and crafts area, community care corner, and holiday vendors.

 3. Journey to the sites of Christmas past at historic Durham places

-You won’t be able to be a scrooge while touring Christmas by Candlelight on December 7 at Duke Homestead, the birthplace of the Duke tobacco empire.
+You won’t be able to be a scrooge while touring Christmas by Candlelight on at Duke Homestead, the birthplace of the Duke tobacco empire.
 Costumed interpreters will lead guests on a candlelit tour featuring traditional music, dancing, cookies, and storytelling.
-History enthusiasts should plan to visit Bennett Place – the site of the largest troop surrender of the Civil War – on December 15, where families can experience how Christmas would have been spent at wartime.
+History enthusiasts should plan to visit Bennett Place (the site of the largest troop surrender of the Civil War), where families can experience how Christmas would have been spent at wartime.
 Enjoy period décor, cooking, and soldier demonstrations.

 4. Experience world-class theater, art, and concerts